systemspcpyd/payment-page/README.md

 ```

 ## Response Flowchart Diagram
-*The high-level navigation and iframe routing logic when receive response.*
+*The high-level navigation and iframe routing logic for response.*

 ```mermaid
 graph LR